Enterprise agreements are negotiated and made under the Fair Work Act 2009 (Cth).

 - recognising and bargaining with the other bargaining representatives for the agreement.

-The good faith bargaining requirements do not require a bargaining representative to:
+The good faith bargaining requirements don't need a bargaining representative to:

 - reach agreement on the terms that are to be included in the agreement.